|Application Deadline||Decision Notification|

 - How your professional experiences and strengths are aligned with these goals (approximately 175 words)

-- How will Goizueta MBA program bring you closer to your post MBA aspirations? (approximately 50 words)
+- How will the Goizueta MBA program bring you closer to your post-MBA aspirations? (approximately 50 words)

 Essay 2.
 The business school is named for Roberto C. Goizueta, former Chairman and CEO of The Coca-Cola Company, who led the organization for 16 years, extending its global reach, quadrupling consumption, building brand responsibility, and creating unprecedented shareholder wealth.
 Mr. Goizueta’s core values guide us in educating Principled Leaders for Global Enterprise.

 Every year Emory’s leadership essay question centers round former Chairman and CEO of The Coca-Cola Company Roberto C. Goizueta’s leadership style.
 However, this question is tweaked a little bit every year.
-In 2013-14 application, through this essay question the applicants were asked to discuss their potential ‘contribution’ to Emory ‘as a student and as an alumnus’.
-Last year, they were required to explain the ‘good’ they have done to an organization and ‘the impact of their actions’.
+In the 2013-14 application, through this essay question, the applicants were asked to discuss their potential ‘contribution’ to Emory ‘as a student and as an alumnus’.
+In 2015-16, applicants were required to explain the ‘good’ they have done to an organization and ‘the impact of their actions’.
+This year’s leadership question remains unchanged from last year wherein the candidates were asked to share their leadership experience (personal or professional) and what they learned about themselves through that experience.

-This year, through this straight forward leadership question the Emory AD Com expect you to recount a personal or professional leadership experience and explain the learnings you have gleaned about yourselves through the experience.
-The prompt offers you a broad choice as you can choose your stories/ examples from your professional life, personal life or community involvement.
+Through this straight forward leadership question, the Emory Ad Com expects you to recount a personal or professional leadership experience and explain the learnings you have gleaned about yourselves through the experience.
+The prompt offers you a broad choice as you can choose your stories/ examples from your professional life, personal life, or community involvement.
 Still, I would prefer a professional leadership experience, unless you think your example from personal realm or community involvement is really an outstanding one.

-To select story/ experience, read carefully the first part of the essay prompt about Roberto C. Goizueta’s leadership and vision about extending his organization’s “global reach, quadrupling consumption, building brand responsibility, and creating unprecedented shareholder wealth” and identify an experience/ story that will allow you to showcase one of the above mentioned abilities.
-Look for examples when you stepped out of your comfort zone and took initiatives that brought about some change or resulted in the improvement of processes subsequently followed by an organization or group over a long term.
+To select story/experience, read carefully the first part of the essay prompt about Roberto C. Goizueta’s leadership and vision about extending his organization’s “global reach, quadrupling consumption, building brand responsibility, and creating unprecedented shareholder wealth” and identify an experience/ story that will allow you to showcase one of the above-mentioned abilities.
+Look for examples when you stepped out of your comfort zone and took initiatives that brought about some change or resulted in the improvement of processes subsequently followed by an organization or group over the long term.
 Make sure to select recent experience where you made a clear impact.

 How to structure your essay?